-- · Children's views matter to us. - All children are aware of their termly targets and are encouraged to self-review against these.
-As part of the review process, SEN pupils are also asked about their views on their strengths, the areas in which they feel they would like to develop and the support they would like to receive. - For their annual review, children with (Statements of SEN or) EHCPs are asked more formally about their views, their learning, their targets and the support and interventions they are given by a member of the Inclusion Team.
+- · Children's views matter to us. - As part of the review process, SEN pupils are also asked about their views on their strengths, the areas in which they feel they would like to develop and the support they would like to receive. - For their annual review, children with (Statements of SEN or) EHCPs are asked more formally about their views, their learning, their targets and the support and interventions they are given by a member of the Inclusion Team.